imbo/imbo/docs/installation/configuration.rst

 Doctrine
 ++++++++

-This adapter uses the `Doctrine Database Abstraction Layer <http://www.doctrine-project.org/projects/dbal.html>`_.
-The options you pass to the constructor of this adapter is passed to the underlying classes, so have a look at the Doctrine DBAL documentation over at `doctrine-project.org <http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/index.html>`_.
+This adapter uses the `Doctrine Database Abstraction Layer`_.
+The options you pass to the constructor of this adapter is passed to the underlying classes, so have a look at the documentation for Doctrine DBAL.
 When using this adapter you need to create the required tables in the RDBMS first, as specified in the :ref:`database-setup` section.

-Examples
-^^^^^^^^

-Here are some examples on how to use the Doctrine adapter in the configuration file:

-1) Use a `PDO <http://php.net/pdo,>`_ instance to connect to a SQLite database:
+Example
+^^^^^^^

 .. code-block:: php